Azure/azure-sdk-for-js/sdk/core/core-rest-pipeline/documentation/pipeline.md

 When configuring additional policies the following execution positions can be specified

 - `perCall` - When a policy is assigned a `perCall` position, it will be run once before sending the request.
-If the request needs to be retried the policy won't run again for each retry it will just be un once `perCall`.
+If the request needs to be retried, the policy will not be called again.
 - `perRetry` - When a policy is assigned a `perRetry` position, the policy will be executed before sending each request re-try.

 ```typescript